The Australian White Ibis is in many places considered a pest, as a result of their bold behaviour - they are not above sticking their beaks into your

 At the start of the breeding season, flocks of male ibises look for good breeding sites.
 Each male establishes a display territory on a tree branch and becomes noisy and aggressive to other males.
 You can often hear their loud honking calls from far away.

 When a female arrives, all the males will bow deeply from their branches.
 If a female likes a male, she will sashay closer.
-The male will fly down to the female and offers her a token twig in his beak.
-Perhaps it represents the nest that they can build together.
+The male will fly down to the female and offer her a twig in his beak.
 If she is really interested, the female will grasp the twig as well, and then they will seal the deal by preening each other.

-You’ve probably spotted this familiar face (and long, black beak) when you’ve gone out to enjoy the sun in a local park, at a picnic site or even on your front lawn.
-Don’t write off the ibis because it forages in bins or tips, simply weigh down lids on bins to make the contents inaccessible to birdy visitors.
+You've probably spotted this familiar face (and long, black beak) when you've gone out to enjoy the sun in a local park, at a picnic site or even on your front lawn.
+Don't write off the ibis because it forages in bins or tips, simply weigh down lids on bins to make the contents inaccessible.
 You might not like their scavenging ways, but the ibis is a good buddy to have around.

 The ibis is a 'farmer's friend' because of its voracious appetite for insects.
 When huge numbers of locusts appear, ibises help out farmers by eating hundreds and hundreds of them.

-Look out for them in the sky too!
-A V shaped formation of birds flying with their necks outstretched is likely to be a flock of ibises, all flapping their wings in unison, like in this video.
+Look out for them in the sky - a V shaped formation of birds flying with their necks outstretched is likely to be a flock of ibises, all flapping their wings in unison.

 Avoid giving ibises your scraps as it will start to make them less wary of people, to the point where they can get greedy and snatch food right out of your hand!
 Ibises are peaceful birds by nature and will stay away from you if you don't encourage them closer with food.
 Feeding wild birds can cause an imbalance in their diet, making them and their chicks sick.
 It's best to let wild birds find their own food.

 Many ibises have coloured bands on their legs or tags on their wings.
-It’s not a fashion statement—these bands are for scientists to track individual ibises and keep records of how many birds are in different areas.
-You can report sightings of banded birds to the Australian Bird and Bat Banding Scheme (ABBBS) via online.
+It's not a fashion statement—these bands are for scientists to track individual ibises and keep records of how many birds are in different areas.
 One ibis that was tracked by scientists lived for 26 years.